lindell/multi-gitter/README.md

 # Take manual decision before committing any change.
 Requires git to be installed.
 interactive: false

+# Labels to be added to any created pull request.
+labels:
+  - example

 # The file where all logs should be printed to. "-" means stdout.
 log-file: "-"